freemanjackal/tasks/README.md

 - Download the project in a local directory
 - Run: composer install
 - Configure in .env file the following fields:
-	- DB_DATABASE, with the name of a clean existing database that will be used by the project, right now it is configured as task.
+	- DB_DATABASE, the name of a clean existing database that will be used by the project, right now it is configured as "tasks".
 	- DB_USERNAME, by default it is root.
-IMPORTANT, note that if it is used mysql root has no access to localhost by default, so configure another database user or make the needed changes to use root as user.
+IMPORTANT, note that if it is going to be used mysql, root has no access to localhost by default, so configure another database user or make the needed changes to use root as user.
 	- DB_PASSWORD: The password of the configured user.
 	If needed in case you use another DB different from MySql
 	- DB_PORT